The Pattern of Departure

 A Journey Through Elsewhere: Joseph’s Story

-Joseph is one of my clients, though not his real name.
-I first meet him on a Tuesday afternoon, and immediately I notice that he enters the office as though he isn't sure he wants to be there.
+Joseph is one of my clients (not his real name).
+When he enters the office, it’s as though he isn’t sure he wants to be there.
 His body language is tentative, prepared for retreat.
-Later I will learn that this tentativeness extends to all of his relationships, all of his commitments.
+This tentativeness extends to all of his relationships, all of his commitments.
 Joseph is a wanderer, though not in the literal sense of being homeless.
 He wanders through his own consciousness.

 He tells me about his history with hallucinogens: LSD primarily, though he’s explored psilocybin, ayahuasca, and various synthetic compounds.
 He describes elaborate journeys into inner space, encounters with entities and visions, moments of transcendent understanding.
 His language is sophisticated, influenced by mystical literature and neuroscience.
 He can discuss receptor sites and shamanic traditions with equal facility.
 But beneath the articulate surface, I sense something else: a kind of desperate reaching, a need to be anywhere but here.